 Obesity hypoventilation syndrome- High risk for severe mountain sickness, pulmonary edema at high altitude (HAPE) and even can cause heart failure.

-Carotid surgery- This surgery causes the difficulty in breathing in low oxygen levels.
+Carotid surgery- This surgery causes difficulty in breathing in low oxygen levels.
 Before making plans, you better consult your doctor beforehand.

 Congenital Heart Problems- If you are the patient of Cogenital Heart problem then there is a high risk of High Altitude Pulmonary Edema (HAPE), so they are highly recommended to not to go through the adventurous tour.
 A pregnant woman is also recommended to stop going through a risky adventure.